 Electron Transition Between States Inside Atoms

 Intuitively, we’d expect the electron to stay in that higher energy state because energy states are permanent.
 However, physicists observe these electrons returning to lower energy states because of interactions with virtual photons.

 In another example, physicists observe photons bouncing off one another.
 Since photons have no charge, there’s no reason for them to attract one another.

 However, when a photon divides into an electron and a positron, these charged particles may interact with other photons.
 Experiments reveal that those interactions can sometimes cause photon collisions.
-This is why Ken Wheeler goes out of his way to make fun of “the theory of bumping particles.”
+This is why Ken Wheeler goes out of his way to make fun of “the cult of bumping particles.”

 Virtual Photons Cause Magnetic Fields Poles

 Quantum electrodynamic (QED) experiments prove with a margin of error of 10−12 that virtual photons cause magnetic fields.
 These results make QED one of the most accurate physical theories in history.

 The Casimir experiment offers even more empirical evidence for virtual photons.
 Scientists place two parallel mirrors facing each other in a vacuum.
 If they set them up at a distance smaller than the wavelength of the light they use, the mirrors will move toward one another.